FowadIjaz/Portfolio/README.md

-This is a portfolio of projects I have completed
+This is a portfolio of projects I have completed.
+These projects were completed solely by me for school and/or work purposes, unless otherwise stated.

-F743 - Final project